sircrouchalot/Employee-Tracker/README.md

 5. Remove an Employee
 6. Update Employee Role
 ```
-The application then connects to a SQL schema and updates runs requests to the database for those various commands.
+The application then connects to a SQL schema and runs requests to the database for those various commands.

 ## Installation